The Tauri Family has been running the Te Anau Lakeview Holiday Park for more than 50 Years!

 Our philosophy is simple; we dont work in Te Anau, we live here”.

-Valerie and Colin moved from Cascade Creek to Te Anau and took over the Management what is now the Te Anau Lakeview Holiday Park and was then the Te Anau AA Motor Camp in 1963.
+From there in 1963, Valerie and Colin moved from Cascade Creek to Te Anau and took over the Management of the Te Anau AA Motor Camp, which is now known as the Te Anau Lakeview Kiwi Holiday Park and Motels.

-Clint is a life member of Destination Fiordland and was the chairman of the Board.
+Clint is a life member of Destination Fiordland and was the chairperson of the Board.
 Jill is a current member of Fiordland Rotary Club and was the first woman president.
 Jill was on the Fiordland College Board of Trustees for 6 years and a Volunteer for Fiordland Ambulance for 8 years.
 She still donates her time as a trustee of the Meridian Community Fund.

-What is now the Tracknet Bus office used to be the popular Jintz Restaurant and was run by Jocelyn Wilson and won awards for innovate cooking including a “Warm Venison Salad”.
-Clint and Jill Tauri and John Greaney purchased the original “Henry’s” Bar and converted and renamed it The Moose.
+What is now the Tracknet Bus office used to be the popular Jintz Restaurant which was run by Jocelyn Wilson and won awards for innovate and creative meals.
+Clint and Jill Tauri and John Greaney purchased the original “Henry’s” Bar, converting and renaming it “The Moose”.

-Te Anau Holiday Park also operate a stoat trapping operation in the Doon to protect Whio or Blue duck populations and also any Takahe that roam from the Murchison special reserve area.
-We have raised awareness of the Carbon Cycle by planting donated native trees on our grounds.
+Our Te Anau Holiday Park also operate a stoat trapping operation in the Doon to protect the ( Whio ) Blue Duck population along with any Takahe that roam from the Murchison special reserve area.
+We have raised awareness of our Carbon Footprint by planting donated native trees on our grounds.
 We hold concessions to operation guided trips including cruises in Fiordland.